Ask 1: Low traffic neighbourhoods

-Healthy streets allow people of all ages and backgrounds to walk, cycle and spend time outdoors - without being intimidated by traffic.
-So our first ask is for Westminster City Council to create low traffic streets in neighbourhoods, as well as some streets that are completely car-free, in every ward of the City of Westminster.
+Healthy streets allow people of all ages and backgrounds to walk, cycle and spend time outdoors without being intimidated by heavy traffic.
+So our first ask is for Westminster City Council to create low traffic streets in neighbourhoods across the borough, as well as providing some streets that are completely car-free, in every ward of the City of Westminster.

 Low traffic neighbourhoods